Convert Visio to HTML with GroupDocs.Viewer for Java

 Explanation:

-Rendering Visio Documents to JPG
+Rendering Visio Files to JPG (convert visio to jpg)

 Path outputDirectory = Path.of("YOUR_OUTPUT_DIRECTORY/RenderingVisioToJPG");